 We attended meetings with management and those charged with governance and noted that they were able to provide satisfactory responses to our questions relating to the Group's plans.
-We also assessed the adequacy of the disclosures made in Note 3, Going concern, and Note 36, Post-reporting date events, of the financial statements.
+We also assessed the adequacy of the disclosures made in Note 3, Going concern, and Note 35, Post-reporting date events, of the financial statements.
+We consider the matters described therein to be of fundamental importance to the users' understanding of the going concern assumption underlying the preparation of these financial statements.